Health Benefits of Figs

-The modest fig, a small, pear-shaped fruit, has long been revered for its apparent aphrodisiac properties.
+Yet their rarity and fleeting freshness only adds to their mystique.
+The small, pear-shaped fruit has long been revered for its apparent aphrodisiac properties.
 Figs' voluptuous shape, honeyed scent and taste, and succulent, chewy texture add to their sultry reputation, which made them the favorite fruit of Cleopatra.
 Flush with seeds, from 30 to 1,600 per fruit, the fig is a symbol of fertility in many cultures.

-Yet figs' supposed facility in arousing desire may be based more on their ability to promote overall well-being than on their sensory pleasures.
+But figs' supposed facility in arousing desire may be based more on their ability to promote overall well-being than on their sensory pleasures.
 Most notably, figs have the highest overall mineral content of all common fruits.
 An excellent source of potassium, figs may help to control blood pressure.
 Figs are also high in calcium, which protects bone density.
 Moreover, their potassium may reduce the amount of calcium lost as a result of high-salt diets.
 The fruit is also a source of iron, vitamin B6 and the trace mineral manganese.

 Insoluble fiber protects against colon and breast cancer, while soluble fiber helps lower blood cholesterol.
 Figs offer both types in one compact package.
 Since Americans on average eat less than half the minimum amount of dietary fiber thought to be necessary for good health, figs are a sweet and easy way to increase intake.
 Diets rich in fiber may also help manage weight.
 Additionally, figs' fiber makes them a mild laxative.

 Studies show that dried figs have a phenol makeup ranging from 4 to 50 times higher than other fruits.
 Dried figs also contain Omega-3 and Omega-6 essential fatty acids, which may reduce the risk of coronary heart disease and improve immune function.
 Even the leaves of the fig tree hold curative powers; ingesting the leaves can mitigate diabetes and may even lower the need for insulin shots.
 Fig paste — used widely before the advent of refined sugars — makes a healthy replacement for sweeteners or fats in recipes.